christianosa/consuming_api_with_vue/README.md

 # consuming_api_with_vue

 ## What is this?
-This project was created during my class about how to consum REST API in using Vue.js (frontend).
+This project was created during my class about how to consume REST API in using Vue.js (frontend).

 ## Introduction
 This project is a sample created to memorize topics from a great online course I attended.
 It was an interesting sample that I would like to share.